Pre-Master vs Master Scoring: Why Mode Matters When You Analyze Your Mix

 Most mix analysis tools apply the same scoring targets regardless of whether your track is a raw mix or a finished master.
 That's a fundamental problem, because a pre-master and a master are supposed to measure differently.
 If you're analyzing your mix before mastering using master-calibrated targets, your score is going to look bad — not because your mix is bad, but because the tool is penalizing you for being exactly where you should be at the mix stage.

 A well-prepared pre-master typically sits between -14 and -18 LUFS integrated.
 It has more dynamic range than a finished master.
 Its stereo width is more conservative, leaving headroom for the mastering engineer to make decisions.
-Its frequency balance has more variance, because mix decisions are still being refined.
 These are not flaws — they're correct.
 But run that pre-master through a tool calibrated for masters and you get flagged for being too quiet, too dynamic, and too narrow.
 The tool isn't wrong about the numbers.
 It's wrong about what the numbers mean.

 TrackScore™ is the only mix analyzer that solves this directly.
 Switch to pre-master mode and every scoring target — loudness, dynamics, stereo width, frequency balance, energy metrics — adjusts to reflect mix-stage standards.
 Your mix gets evaluated against where it should be, not where a finished release should be.
 (Not yet familiar with track analysis in general?
 Start there for the fundamentals.)